 - Your baby’s naps seem all over the place.
 You may have gone from having a predictable, set nap schedule to a suddenly chaotic nap schedule.
 Naps can start to interfere with bedtime, pushing everything back.

 - Your baby starts waking up in the middle of the night.
 He may lie there content or cry out.
 This could mean he’s been getting too much daytime sleep and needs to drop a nap.

-- Your baby starts having early wakings.
+- Your baby starts waking up early in the morning.
 If your baby was typically sleeping until 7 am and suddenly starts waking up consistently at 5:30 am, it may be a sign he is ready to drop the third nap.

 My daughter started fighting her catnap just before she turned 6 months old.
 I tried pulling out all the stops, like driving her around in the car and carrying her in my Tula carrier before realizing it was time to drop that catnap!

 How to Transition from 3 to 2 Naps